clyze/build-tools/buck-bundler/README.md

 This example uses
 [bucksamples](https://github.com/fbsamples/bucksamples).
 Assume the
 server runs on localhost, port 8010.
+The following commands will build the Android app and post it (with processed sources) to the server.

 ```
 git clone https://github.com/fbsamples/bucksamples.git